Monday, June 15, 2015

 The kids and I waited in line for twenty minutes to ride the Safari Train.
 On the ride, we saw Zebras, elephants, giraffes, elk, antelope, addax, alligators, bobcats, pythons, Oryx, and waterbucks.

-We saw the West African crowned crane, sheep, goats, macaw, donkeys, and water buffalos.
+We saw West African crowned cranes, sheep, goats, macaws, donkeys, and water buffalo.

 We rode the swings.
 The bug-out coaster ride, which had a 180-degree turn at 50 feet in, was in the Bugsville area.